xero/vibrateawake/README.md

 ![Vibrate Awake](./store/feature-graphic.png)

-> A simple, offline Android app that buzzes your phone on a set interval to help
+> A simple, offline Android app that buzzes your phone on an interval to help
-> you stay alert on long drives, night shifts, and late trips home.
-Set it once,
+> you stay alert on long drives or night shifts.
+Set it then put the phone in
-> press Start, and put the phone down; a foreground service keeps it vibrating
+> your pocket; a foreground service keeps it vibrating even with the screen off
-> even with the screen off and locked, until you press Stop.
-If a Wear OS watch
-> is paired, it buzzes your wrist on the same schedule too, automatically.
-Nothing
+> and locked.
+If a Wear OS watch is paired, it buzzes your wrist on the same
-> to tap or dismiss while you drive.
-This file documents what it does, how it is
+> schedule, automatically.
+With nothing to tap or dismiss to distract you.
-> built, and how to run it.

 ---